 Humans killed and slaughtered these animals in small slaughterhouses in the 1770s.
 However, small slaughterhouses became unsustainable as the human population grew and mass production increased the efficiency of our food chains.
 Abattoirs became the new norm.

 The earliest records of abattoirs were in France in 1300.
-Then modern abattoirs became popular in Paris between the years 1807-1818.
+Then, modern abattoirs became popular in Paris between 1807 and 1818.
 Later, they established large private abattoirs for large-scale production and exportation.

 Meat producers developed these large private abattoirs in North and South America, New Zealand, and Australia in 1860.
 The first mechanized large-scale slaughter was in Chicago in 1870, using machines throughout the process, including the scalding, dehairing, and scraping of pigs